metadriverse/trafficgen/README.md

 Please download two models from this link: https://drive.google.com/drive/folders/1TbCV6y-vssvG3YsuA6bAtD9lUX39DH9C?usp=sharing

-And then put them into `traffic_generator/ckpt` folder.
+And then put them into `trafficgen/traffic_generator/ckpt` folder.

-### Generate new traffic scenarios based on existing traffic scenarios
+### Generate new traffic scenarios

 Running following scripts will generate images and GIFs (if with `--gif`) visualizing the new traffic scenarios in `traffic_generator/output/vis` folder.